 To rehabilitate migratory birds and federally threatened and endangered wildlife, a USF&WS Special Purpose Rehabilitation Permit must be obtained.
 Individuals rehabilitating migratory birds may be a sub-permittee on the federal license, but also must have a state permit or be a sub-permittee of a licensed organization or individual.
 Birds not covered by the USF&WS are non-migratory game birds and non-native species such as the House Sparrow, European Startling, and Rock Doves.

-For those interested in obtaining a wildlife rehabilitation permit in Ohio, contact Carolyn Caldwell, Ohio Division of Wildlife.
+For those interested in obtaining a wildlife rehabilitation permit in Ohio, please contact the Ohio Division of Wildlife at email@example.com.

 For information and upcoming training dates for the OWRA Introduction to Wildlife Rehabilitation Training please contact Kristen Beck.
 For OWRA Rabies Vector Species Training, please contact Barbara Ray.